To Jacksonville And The Region

 Partnering With Duval County Public Schools And Support Of Youth Programs

-1. The JHNSA plans to work closely with local elementary, middle, high schools, colleges, and universities to afford the young people of the Jacksonville/North East Florida/South East Georgia the opportunity to come aboard ADAMS, and explore the histories, the displays, the high technology systems, and interactive lesson plans and exhibits.
+1. The JHNSA plans to work closely with local elementary, middle, high schools, colleges, and universities to give the young people of the Jacksonville/North East Florida/South East Georgia the opportunity to come aboard ADAMS, and explore the histories, the displays, the high technology systems, and interactive lesson plans and exhibits.

 2. We have already begun partnering with Duval County Public Schools to provide educational opportunities on board our proposed Naval Ship Museum.
 We plan to expand this partnering to local colleges and universities.
-Using the historical and technological significance of the USS CHARLES F. ADAMS, we hope to be able to focus youth on science, engineering, history, heritage.
+Using the historical and technological significance of the USS CHARLES F. ADAMS, we hope to be able to focus youth on science, technology, engineering, math, history, & heritage.
 Eventually, we hope to expand the educational scope of what is done on board ADAMS to include college level engineering and political science subjects.

 3. The JHNSA has already put into place the foundation for a partnership with the Duval County Public Schools (DCPS) enabling the school groups that are visiting the downtown museums the ability to visit ADAMS Class Museum during the same field trip under the same trip.
 The intent is to have a partnership between the JHNSA and DCPS that would provide educational opportunities including; classes on naval history, electricity, physics, etc. The intent of offering these classes would be to give young people insights into the technologies of today‘s Navy, and enable them to earn school credit for successful completion of the various courses.